 Cord Blood Registry (CBR)

-Cord Blood Registry (CBR) is a private bank that offers collection and long-term storage of both cord blood and cord tissue.
-With more than 700,000 stored units, CBR is one of the largest of the cord blood banks.
+Cord Blood Registry (CBR) is a private bank offering the collection and long-term storage of both cord blood and cord tissue.
+With over 1 million stored stem cell units, CBR is one of the largest cord blood banks.

 Fast Facts

-• CBR has 700,000+ stem cell units currently in storage, making it one of the largest of the private banks
+• Storage Volume: CBR has over 1 million stem cell units in storage, making it one of the largest private banks.

-• It has stored cord blood for more than 300 families who have used their stem cells in treatment
+• Clinical Use: More than 700 families who banked with CBR have used their stem cells in treatment.

-• CBR has sponsored a clinical trial on acquired hearing loss and its clients have participated in a number of FDA-regulated clinical trials
+• Research Participation: CBR has sponsored a clinical trial on acquired hearing loss.
+Additionally, its clients have participated in several FDA-regulated clinical trials.

 Pricing

-Advertised prices may not contain current promotions.
-The storage fee for CBR’s annual plans are not fixed and are subject to change.
+Advertised prices are subject to change and may not reflect current promotional offers or discounts.
+Annual storage fees are not fixed and subject to change.

-• Cord tissue processing (testing and first year of storage included) — $1,470
+• Cord blood and tissue processing (testing and first year of storage included) — $3215

 • FDA-registered